 I’m Jerred, a photographer and educator.

 I help people learn photography in a positive, uplifting way by using a camera to tell stories about the world around them.
-(I also take lots of photos of the beautiful places I find in the Midwest.)

 I believe in the power of photography to make the world a more beautiful place and that we can, through photography, lead more meaningful lives.
 I have helped thousands of students learn to gain their artistic voice through the years, and now I want to expand my classroom to the online world to help as many as possible.